 - No mutual funds in brokerage or IRAs

-3. Public.com: Best Investment App for College Students Wanting a Social Media Experience
+3. Public.com: Best Investment App for Alternatives

 - Sign up here

 - Public.com offers zero-commission trading on thousands of stocks and ETFs, available as fractional shares.
-The app also allows you to invest in cryptocurrency, and it's one of the rare brokerages that allows its users to buy alternative assets.
+The app also allows you to invest in cryptocurrency, options, and bonds as well, and it's one of the rare brokerages that allows its users to buy alternative assets.

-- Uses a social feed where members can share why they believe in certain companies (or don't) and can post comments on others' trades.
+- Use a social feed where members can share why they believe in certain companies (or don't) and can post comments on others' trades.

-- Can invest in curated lists of stocks and ETFs for people to aggregate investments by interest area or values.
+- Invest in curated lists of stocks and ETFs for people to aggregate investments by interest area or values.

 - Subscribe to Public Premium for features such as advanced company-level data, Morningstar insights, and exclusive audio content from Public.com's expert analysts.